Written by: Progressive Education Team Member

 Let’s take a deeper dive into the role the gut plays on sleep.

-Serotonin is a neurotransmitter responsible in part for the body's sleep/wake regulation.
-When the levels of serotonin are off-kilter, the body's cycle of sleep is disrupted.
-Another function of serotonin is to produce the hormone, melatonin.
+Serotonin is a neurotransmitter and is derived from cells in the gut2 and also released by the pineal gland in the brain.2 When the levels of serotonin are off-kilter, the body's cycle of sleep is disrupted.
+Another function of serotonin is to produce the hormone, melatonin.2

-As serotonin is synthesized by the pineal gland, it produces melatonin.
-Melatonin is stimulated when darkness occurs and brings with it the relaxed state of sleepiness.
+As serotonin is synthesized by the pineal gland, it produces melatonin.3 Melatonin is stimulated when darkness occurs and brings with it the relaxed state of sleepiness.
 The body begins a rhythmic cycle of sleep/wake, following the dark/light cycle of nature.3

 THE GUT CONNECTION

 Research is telling us that our gut microbiome plays a huge role in our overall health.
 It not only affects the digestive, metabolic and immune functions but also regulates sleep.2 Early stage of research show that microorganisms in the gut play an important role in the sleep-wake cycle.2

 PROBIOTICS AND GUT HEALTH

 One way to support gut health is with the use of probiotics.
 Using a probiotic on a daily basis is a great way to support our gastrointestinal system.
 Probiotics provide beneficial bacteria that help to keep our gut happy!
 Probiotics don’t work alone though, as non-digestible carbohydrates known as prebiotics help to feed the beneficial bacteria in probiotics as well as the good bacteria living in our gut.4

 - Stats Canada (2017) Accessed March 19, 2020 https://www150.statcan.gc.ca/n1/pub/82-003-x/2017009/article/54857-eng.html